Ep. 17 – 5 Essential Backpacking Knots

-The taught-line hitch is another very common knot that is primarily used when setting up shelters in the backcountry.
+The taut-line hitch is another very common knot that is primarily used when setting up shelters in the backcountry.

-A taught-line will slide freely, but will hold under a load, making adjustments to the line very easy.
+A taut-line will slide freely, but will hold under a load, making adjustments to the line very easy.

-Some modern ropes are made of very slippery materials, so a taught-line might not hold well with those ropes, but most of the time, it will be a great knot to use.
+Some modern ropes are made of very slippery materials, so a taut-line might not hold well with those ropes, but most of the time, it will be a great knot to use.

 Tying a square knot is just about as basic as backpacking knots come and you should know how to tie one, even if just for the general knowledge of a clean looking tie.